stujones11/minetest-3d_armor/README.md

 Compatible with player skins [skins] by Zeg9 and Player Textures [player_textures] by PilzAdam.

-Armor can be configured by adding a file called armor.conf in 3d_armor mod directory. see armor.conf.example for all available options.
+Armor can be configured by adding a file called armor.conf in 3d_armor mod or world directory. see armor.conf.example for all available options.

 [mod] Visible Wielded Items [wieldview]